-The City of Pensacola should work cooperatively to review and re-evaluate current zoning codes, regulations and policies according to sustainable community development practices, such as those outlined in the criteria recommended by the United States Green Building Council's Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification, or by application of a national rating system for local governments, such as the STAR Community Index TM (STAR), and NPDES for the stormwater drainage regulations.
+The City of Pensacola should work cooperatively to review and re-evaluate current zoning codes, regulations and policies according to sustainable community development practices, such as those outlined in the criteria recommended by the United States Green Building Council's Leadership in Energy and Environmental Design for Neighborhood Development (LEED-ND) certification, or by application of a national rating system for local governments, such as the STAR Community IndexTM (STAR), and NPDES stormwater permit.

-- Identify areas of frequent "nuisance flooding" and create a public database for future reference, which will dis-incentivize construction in historically and newly flooded area - Create an Inland Flooding Adaptation Action Are - Create a mechanism for transfer of ownership for properties in high hazard areas to create green space and mitigate flood risks. - Limiting public expenditures in coastal high hazard areas - Reduce development density in high flood zones/coastal high hazard areas.
+- Identify areas of frequent "nuisance flooding" and create a public database for future reference, which will dis-incentivize construction in historically and newly flooded area - Create an Inland Flooding Adaptation Action Are (This is incomplete and needs clarification.) - Create a mechanism for transfer of ownership for properties in high hazard areas to create green space and mitigate flood risks. - Limit public expenditures in coastal high hazard areas - Reduce development density in high flood zones/coastal high hazard areas.

-Policy Recommendation: The City of Pensacola shall continue to review policies and promote programs which advance greenhouse gas reduction and energy conservation strategies; promote compact, transit-oriented, pedestrian-friendly development; further green construction practices and the design of climate-sensitive and energy efficient buildings; encourage cluster development in order to retain or create native vegetative communities; and address the resilience and survivability of buildings and infrastructure to rising sea levels, tropical storms, storm surge, and other climate change impacts, thoroughly evaluate and reevaluate coastal land use.
+Policy Recommendation: The City of Pensacola shall continue to review policies and promote programs which advance greenhouse gas reduction and energy conservation strategies; promote compact, transit-oriented, pedestrian-friendly development; further green construction practices and the design of climate-sensitive and energy efficient buildings; encourage cluster development in order to retain or create native vegetative communities; and address the resilience and survivability of buildings and infrastructure to rising sea levels, tropical storms, storm surge, and other climate change impacts, thoroughly evaluate and re-evaluate coastal land use.